TDPS Production Season:

 If responsibilities for each show do not conflict, yes.

 How many units am I eligible for when cast in a production?

 The corresponding course for Main Stage theater production is a variable 1-4 unit course and letter-graded.
 Students may enroll in the unit load of their choice.
 All students cast in a Main Stage Theater production are eligible for the maximum number of units regardless of the size of the role, with some exception.
 Workshop productions fall under a variety of enrollment rubrics, depending upon the course associated with the workshop.
-Some enrollments are variable 1-3 unit course and letter-graded (eg., H195 and 196 workshop productions); other classes in which coursework culminates in a workshop or showcase production may be fixed at a 3 or 4 unit enrollment and letter-graded (eg., Black Theater Workshop and 115 workshops); still others allow for a 1-unit enrollment if participating as a performer only (eg., Fall and Spring Choreography Workshop).
+Some enrollments are variable 1-3 unit course and letter-graded (eg., H195 and 196 workshop productions); other classes in which coursework culminates in a workshop or showcase production may be fixed at a 3 or 4 unit enrollment and letter-graded (eg., Black Theater Workshop and 115 workshops); still others allow for a 1-unit enrollment if participating as a performer only (eg., Fall Choreography Workshop).
 Finally, not all production activity is eligible for enrollment (eg., performers for Playwrights’ or Directors’ Showcase).
 Consult the instructor of the appropriate course for further information.

 Am I graded for production work?

 As with number of unit options, letter-grade and P/NP options vary with the courses associated with the production activity.
 Consult the instructor of the course for specific information.

 I’d really like to get involved, but I’m not an actor.